Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 If the result suits you, in next step install package, that you upload, use virtual environment.

 !!! caution
 	You can't find your package, if you use search form on <https://test.pypi.org> or <https://pypi.org>.
-[The search indexes are not immediately updated, it may take \~24 hours for a new package or deleted package to appear in a search](https://github.com/pypa/warehouse/issues/2899#issuecomment-364150430).
+[The search indexes may update \~24 hours for a new package or deleted package to appear in a search](https://github.com/pypa/warehouse/issues/2899#issuecomment-364150430).

 !!! note
 	On <https://testpypi.python.org> can't show last version of your package.
 That fix it, login at <https://testpypi.python.org> → visit `https://testpypi.python.org/pypi?%3Aaction=pkg_edit&name=<your_package>` (<https://testpypi.python.org/pypi?%3Aaction=pkg_edit&name=erichek> for Erichek) → [set *Hide?
 No*](https://i.imgur.com/bGjKHzS.png) for latest version.